Real Estate Prices and Overview

 In addition to being an excellent choice for urban sophisticates, this

-neighborhood is also a very good choice for highly educated executives , families with school-aged children and college students.
+neighborhood is also a very good choice for highly educated executives , first-time home buyers and families with school-aged children.

 Notable & Unique: Real Estate